MalekKamel/Bulletin/README.md

 }
 ```

-- [ ] PENDING: The default status, means the bulletin is created.
+- [ ] PENDING: The bulletin is created.
+It's the default status.
 - [ ] DISPLAYED: The bulleitn is visible on the screen.
 - [ ] QUEUED: The bulletin is queued because 1) it's queued by a `QueueStratedy` 2) it's ignored by a `DuplicateStratedy` then queued, see [Ignore Duplicate Strategy](#ignore-duplicate-strategy).
-- [ ] IGNORED: The bulletin ignored by a `QueueStratedy`
+- [ ] IGNORED: The bulletin is ignored by a `QueueStratedy`
 - [ ] DISMISSED: The bulletin is no longer visible.

 ## Custom Bulletins